tigeryu8900/static-trie-based-encoding/README.md

 Build the project using this command:

 ```
-cmake -Spath/to/source -Bpath/to/build
+cmake -Hpath/to/source -Bpath/to/build
 ```

 `path/to/source` is the path to the source folder (which contains CMakeLists.txt), and `path/to/build` is the path to the build folder.
+Don't add a space between the paths and the tags.

 Go to the build folder and run `make` to make the project.